erica7/oil_spot/README.md

 # oil_spot

-### The Oil Spot is a utilities application for the oil & gas industry that includes common field calculations and convenient unit conversions.
+### The Oil Spot is a utility application for the oil & gas industry that includes common field calculations and convenient unit conversions.

 #### Built with React Native.
 Deployed on the iOS App Store.